dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

    lz4 -dc < $SNAPSHOT_FILENAME.tar.lz4 | tar xf -
    ```

-When you start your full node it will automatically use the snapshot you saved to its data directory.
+When you start your full node, it will automatically use the snapshot you saved to its data directory.

 ## Start your full node
 Configuring and starting your full node for the first time allows it to sync with the dYdX chain network.
 If you saved a dYdX snapshot to your data directory, starting your node will first use that snapshot to quickly recreate most of the chain's history.